srechner/marathon/README.md

 This C++ library is designed to support the analysis of Markov chain based sampling methods.
 It provides functions for the analysis of so-called state graphs.
 For an introduction into its functionality, see the article at http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0147935.

-Current Status of Development:
+## Current Development Status:
 * Working on Documentation
-* Integration of network analysis
+* Integrating of network analysis
+* Integrating additional chains

 ## Requirements: